Genesis 29: Lessons from Jacob’s Life in Haran About What Jesus Offers You

 3. Jesus Offers You the Joy of the Holy Spirit.
 Gen. 29:11-14.

-• The joy God gave to Jacob, Rachael, and Laban.
+• The joy God gave to Jacob, Rachel, and Laban.
 After being brought together, God brought joy to Jacob, Rachel, and Laban: “11 Then Jacob kissed Rachel, and lifted his voice and wept.
 12 Jacob told Rachel that he was a relative of her father and that he was Rebekah’s son, and she ran and told her father.
 13 So when Laban heard the news of Jacob his sister’s son, he ran to meet him, and embraced him and kissed him and brought him to his house.
 Then he related to Laban all these things.
 14 Laban said to him, ‘Surely you are my bone and my flesh.’
 And he stayed with him a month.”
 (Gen. 29:11-14).
 Decades earlier, Rebekah showed her joy at meeting Abraham’s servant by running to her brother Laban.
 “28 Then the girl ran and told her mother’s household about these things.”
 (Gen. 24:28).
 Laban in turn ran to greet the servant (Gen. 28:29).
 In both accounts, the Spirit bought everyone joy.

 Laban greets Jacob3